KushalVenugopal/Pedal-More/README.md

 The design studio focused on picking and solving a problem in Brisbane City, focusing on making life easier for the residents.
 This project set out to solve common issues that bikers face in and around Brisbane City, and also to encourage people to use bikes more.

+The final output was a fully functioning website with real-time data updates.
+This was done using the following stack:

+- PHP
+- HTML
+- CSS
+- JavaScript
+- MySQL (phpMyAdmin)